Last updated on December 10, 2024

 As low as the price entry is, the biggest rewards for playing in Jump In! are the cards you open in the packets.
 The reward for winning a match is an ICR (individual card reward), which is usually uncommon but has a 5% chance of being rare.

 In fact, players usually spend the gold, get the cards, and don’t even play because of these low rewards.
 It’s worth grinding to see if you’ll open the right packs if you’re looking for a card or certain combinations of cards.
-Besides, you get plenty more cards in Jump In! if you compare the 1,000 gold you spend to enter and get a single booster in MTG Arena store, including more rares and mythics.
+Besides, you get plenty more cards in Jump In! if you compare the 1,000 gold you spend to enter vs. getting a single booster in the MTG Arena store, including more rares and mythics.

 What’s a Jump In!
 Token?

-Players that make a new MTG Arena account get five Jump In! tokens when they defeat certain challenges, which grant access to the Jump In! event.
-Each Jump In! token grants access to a Jump In! event only.
+New players that create an MTG Arena account get five Jump In! tokens when they defeat certain challenges, which grant access to the Jump In! event.
+Each Jump In! token grants access to one Jump In! event only.

 List of Jump In!
 Packs